 Students, please attend our online Q & A sessions with any questions about classes and/or field.
 Times listed are Eastern Standard Time (EST).

 Weekly Zoom sessions will resume on July 8 from 11–11:30 a.m. and continue each Wednesday through the duration of Autumn Semester.
 Click here for Zoom link.

-The MSW Program office provides weekly virtual advising hours Tuesdays at 6 p.m.
+The MSW Program office provides weekly virtual advising hours Mondays from 6–7 p.m. and Thursdays from 11 a.m.–Noon.
 Click here for Zoom link.

 Return to Campus